 We can rewrite the same thing to use loops:

 Writing with a loop is a bit longer, but it is significantly less memory intensive.
-We use only one variable $result
+We use only one variable `$result` for the calculation, where we change the value continuously and do not have to keep creating new instances of `factorial()`.

 $value = rand(1, 6);